Valikahn/TryHackMe-Jr-Penetration-Tester/README.md

 ## Spoiler Warning

-Some writeups may contain spoilers, including flags, privilege escalation paths, and command output.
+Some writeups 'may' contain spoilers, including flags, privilege escalation paths, and command output.
 If you are actively working through a room, consider attempting it yourself before reading the full walkthrough.

 ## Author